ypereirareis/ypereirareis.github.io/_posts/2019-10-28-why-you-should-split-env-file-with-docker-compose-docker-swarm-stack-and-services.markdown

 <script src="https://gist.github.com/ypereirareis/4ae63ee240fd4aa65d8ef31b6191514f.js"></script>

-# Another thing to consider
+# Another thing to consider.

 When building your docker image you may add all your env files in the image if you are not careful.